Nebraska Football NFL Draft Prospects Snubbed in Opening Three Rounds

 Nebraska football's NFL Draft drought continued a bit longer than expected Friday night.

-Despite having a third-round graded draft prospect, the Cornhuskers failed to hear one of the programs' 2025 NFL Draft prospects selected during the first, second, or third rounds during Thursday and Friday's opening days of the NFL Draft.
-The Huskers are failed to see a day two selection since 2022, and have not had a first round pick since cornerback Prince Amukamara's selection in 2011.
+Despite having a third-round graded draft prospect, the Cornhuskers failed to hear any of the program's 2025 NFL Draft prospects' names called during the first three rounds Thursday and Friday.
+The Huskers haven't had a day two selection since 2022 and have not had a first-round pick since cornerback Prince Amukamara's selection in 2011.

-The last day two selection came in 2022, as Cam Jurgens and Cam Taylor-Britt were selected by the Philadelphia Eagles and Cincinnati Bengals, respectively.
+The last day two selection came in 2022 when Cam Jurgens and Cam Taylor-Britt were selected by the Philadelphia Eagles and Cincinnati Bengals, respectively.
 Jurgens signed a recent extension with Philadelphia, making him the higest paid center in the NFL while Taylor-Britt remains a projected starter with the Bengals.

 Defensive lineman Ty Robinson had a mixed bag of NFL draft grades, with some analysts projecting the former Blackshirt as a second-round prospect.
-Others had around the third to fourth round range, as ESPN lists Robinson as the tenth best prospect remaining entering Saturday's final three rounds.
+Others had him around the third- to fourth-round range, as ESPN lists Robinson as the tenth best prospect remaining entering Saturday's final three rounds.

 "He explodes off the ball, shoots his hands and pushes the pocket.
 He tracks the quarterback well and has active hands.
 Robinson is also effective picking blockers and looping around when running line stunts.
 He slips blocks and gets into gaps as a run defender.
 And he can set the edge when he lines up on the outside," Muench wrote.